Fast & Easy Meditation for Drama

 It never fails right?
 You’re having a great day and then someone else’s nonsense blows up in your face and leaves you frustrated and annoyed.
 Why is that?
 It has nothing to do with you, but you’re the one left with the fallout.
 How irritating!
+That’s exactly why you need a simple meditation for drama in your life.

 No matter how well you might be managing yourself, sometimes bullshit from other people may slip into your own life.
 It is so important for your mental health and all around wellness to minimize the effect someone else has on your day-to-day life.